liao21/OHSU-Capstone-2021/python/UDP_Controller_Readme.txt

 How to use UDP controller:
 1. run UPD_Controller_Reciever.py
 2. ensure that controller is plugged in
-3. run UDP_Controller_Emitter in MATLAB
-controller should be streaming data
+3. run testJoystickUPD in MATLAB (or any other program that emits the properly formatted control bytes) controller should be receiving streaming data

 When run with zero input arguements, UDP_Controller_Reciever.py will default to a SNES style controller interface.
-An case sensitive command line argument can be used to specify the type of controller to use.
+Command line argument can be used to specify the type of controller to use, the UDP IP address, the UDP port, and toggle debug mode. run program with '-h' or '--help' command-line arguments to see the full list of command-line arguments.

 Supported Controller types.
 -Default
 -NES
 -SNES
--N64*
--Gamecube*
+-N64
+-Gamecube
 -Genesis
 -Playstation
--Xbox*
+-Xbox
 -Unknown*

 *these controlles currently exibit buggy/unstable behavior when test input is sent to them.